-In 2011, Úlehla relocated to New York City, where she and her husband, guitarist Aram Bajakian, initiated a new line of performance research based on the ancestral song tradition of her father’s lineage, sourcing folk songs that were collected and transcribed by her great-grandfather, biologist Vladimír Úlehla.
-The result was the creation of Dálava, a project that lies at the nexus of ritual and performance, evoking the liminal intensity of layered temporalities and the conjuring of ancestral presences.
-Dálava is often described as shamanic and primordial.
-It is lauded as one of the most intensely dynamic and electrifying bands in Vancouver, where the couple have recently moved, as Úlehla is currently completing a PhD in ethnomusicology at the University of British Columbia.
-Her publications include an English translation of Chapter VI of her great-grandfather’s book “Živá píseň” (Living Song, 1949).
+In 2011, Úlehla moved to New York City, where she and her husband, guitarist Aram Bajakian, initiated a new line of performance.
+For this performance, she analysed ancestral song traditions based on collected and transcribed folk songs by her Czech great-grandfather, the biologist Vladimír Úlehla.
+This research resulted in the formation of Dálava, a project combining ritual and performance that has been praised as a dynamic and electrifying band in her adopted home of Vancouver.
+Uleha holds a PhD in ethnomusicology from the University of British Columbia.
+Among her publications is an English translation of Chapter VI from her great-grandfather's book "Živá píseň" (Living Song, 1949).